Zorro (musical): Act II

 Luisa is about to be executed by a firing squad when Zorro, accompanied by several other men dressed as Zorro, fights off the guards.
 Ramon puts a knife to Inez's throat and tries to make Zorro choose between Luisa and Inez, but Inez throws Ramon to the ground.
 She tells Ramon that the love between Zorro and Luisa is a love that he can never know.
-Ramon produces a pistol from his pocket and shoots Inez.
-A heartbroken Zorro surrenders and is dragged away by the guards as Ramon forces Luisa to agree to marry him.
+Ramon produces a pistol from his pocket and fatally shoots Inez.
+After she dies in his arms, a heartbroken Zorro surrenders and is dragged away by the guards as Ramon forces Luisa to agree to marry him.
 As Ramon leaves with Luisa, the gypsies discover Inez's body and mournfully carry her away.

 In his prison cell, Diego laments his failure to protect the people and blames himself for the suffering of the ones he loves ("Hope (Reprise)").
 Garcia arrives and, admitting his cowardice, tells Zorro that he can take him to Don Alejandro.
 Meanwhile, Luisa is dressed by attendants for her wedding to Ramon.
 She wishes that she could have known the true identity of Zorro ("The Man Behind the Mask") and laments that in order to protect her love, she must sacrifice it as well as her happiness.

 As the wedding begins, Zorro arrives, but this Zorro is revealed to be Don Alejandro, who confronts Ramon about his cruelty.
-An emboldened Garcia and the other guards turn against Ramon, and Don Alejandro orders Ramon to be arrested.
-But Ramon says that if they dare to arrest him, he will kill Luisa.
+An emboldened Garcia and the other guards turn against Ramon, charging him with murdering Inez.
+Don Alejandro orders Ramon to be arrested, but Ramon says that he will kill Luisa if they try.
 The wedding proceeds, but just before Luisa gives her vows, the real Zorro swings into the chapel.
 During the ensuing sword fight with Ramon, Zorro reveals his true identity to Ramon and asks him to stop fighting, saying that they are brothers.
-Ramon appears to agree but then draws a small knife.
+Ramon appears to agree, but then draws a small knife and charges at him.
 Diego evades the blade and causes Ramon to fall on his own knife.
 Ramon is fatally wounded and dies with his final thoughts being him, Diego, and Luisa as children.